 Tech innovation has re-shaped several financial services verticals over the past 10-15 years.
 And while innovation in the life insurance industry has been slower, it’s been picking up as of late.

 Companies like Ethos, Ladder, and Health IQ were the first to bring the life insurance process online.
 Now, a group of new start-ups, including Bestow, Fabric, and Sproutt, are re-imagining the underwriting process and removing the need for a medical exam.

 The most impressive of this bunch is a start-up named Bestow.
 Founded in 2017, Bestow has raised $145 million from a host of prominent venture capital firms.

-Like the rest of the start-ups mentioned here, Bestow came to market as a broker, meaning it relied on a licensed carrier to issue and payout on the formal policy.
+Like the other start-ups mentioned here, Bestow came to market as a broker, meaning it relied on a licensed carrier to issue and payout on the formal policy.

 This partnership model has limited what these start-ups can do in terms of product innovation.
 However:

 Bestow will now have complete control over the life insurance contract structure, meaning we’ll likely see some innovative new life insurance products come to market over the next few years.

 8. The "Need Gap" Points To A Large Market Opportunity